 Interest- In April 2015, the Financial Accounting Standards Board issued Accounting Standards Update 2015-3 "Interest-Imputation of Interest" (Subtopic 835-30).
-The new guidance changes the presentation of debt issuance costs in financial statements and specifies that debt issuance costs related to a note shall be reported in the balance sheet as a direct deduction from the face amount of the note.
+The new guidance changes the presentation of debt issuance costs in financial statements and specifies that debt issuance costs related to a note shall be reported in the balance sheet as a direct deduction from the associated face amount of the note.
 The guidance does not change the current guidance related to the recognition and measurement of debt issuance costs.
 The amortization of debt issuance costs will continue to be reported as interest expense.
 The guidance is effective for years and interim periods within those fiscal years beginning after December 15, 2015.
 Early adoption is allowed for all entities and the new guidance shall be applied to all prior periods retrospectively.
-We are currently evaluating when to adopt this ASU, if the standard update was adopted as of March 31, 2015,our outstanding debt obligation would have been reduced by \$1.4 million and \$1.5 million as of March 31, 2015 and 2014, respectively.
-The adoption of this guidance will have no impact on the presentation of our statement of operations .
+We adopted the standard as of March 31, 2016.
+Upon the adoption of such standard, our outstanding debt obligations were reduced by \$0.9 million and \$1.2 million as of March 31, 2016 and March 31, 2015, respectively.
+The adoption of this guidance has had no impact on the presentation of our consolidated statements of operations.